paridhi1114/paridhi1114/README.md

 ---

 ### 🎖️ Career Highlights
-- **Amazon ML Summer School Alumna:** Selected among top 3.7% of 80,000+ applicants nationwide[cite: 19].
+- **Amazon ML Summer School Alumna:** Selected among top 3.7% of 80,000+ applicants nationwide.
-- **IEEE Publication:** Framework for Outage Statistics Estimation in 5G networks, accepted at IEEE Student Research Conclave[cite: 37, 39].
+- **IEEE Publication:** Framework for Outage Statistics Estimation in 5G networks, accepted at IEEE Student Research Conclave.
-- **Chess:** International player with 50+ tournament wins and a FIDE rating of 1443[cite: 49].
+- **Chess:** International player with 50+ tournament wins and a FIDE rating of 1443.

 ---